 Different Sounds Art’n’Music Festival offers an opportunity to discover the most interesting music transcending genres, traditions and cultural influences.
 It presents ambitious, unique music that seeks to offer something new.
-Different Sounds Festival is one of the most inspiring and eye-opening music events in Poland that brings together worldwide stars as well as mind-blowing rising stars and undiscovered gems.
+Different Sounds Festival is one of the most inspiring and eye-opening music events in Poland that brings together worldwide superstars as well as mind-blowing rising stars and undiscovered gems.
 Different Sounds is not only music.
 Its rich and multi-thematic programme offers events for enthusiasts of ambitious cinema, literature as well as contemporary art.
-The youngest audiences are invited to participate in Little Different Sounds – a programme of workshops addressed specifically to them.
+The youngest audiences are invited to participate in Little Different Sounds – a series of workshops addressed specifically to them.

 The festival is part of the project East of Culture developed as a result of joint efforts of creative groups and local governments of Eastern Poland, as well as the Ministry of Culture and National Heritage and the National Centre for Culture.